-- 53) The functional distribution of income measures which of the following? - A) how federal tax revenues are related to the business function that employs taxpayers - B) the distribution of earnings by the factors of production - C) the proportion of income generated by the four types of expenditures on goods and services - D) the distribution of income among households - E) the distribution of income among nations
+- 47) The functional distribution of income measures which of the following? - A) How federal tax revenues are related to the business function that employs taxpayers. - B) The distribution of earnings by the factors of production. - C) The proportion of income generated by the four types of expenditures on goods and services. - D) The distribution of income among households. - E) The distribution of income among nations.

-- 54) In the United States, the productive factor that, as a group, receives the largest fraction of the nation's total income is
+- 48) In the United States, the productive factor that, as a group, receives the largest fraction of the nation's total income was

 - A) labor.

 - B) capital.

 - C) consumption goods and services.

 - D) entrepreneurship.

 - E) land.

-- 55) According to the functional distribution of income, in the United States,

-- A) capital earns most of the income.

-- B) labor earns most of the income.

-- C) land earns most of the income.

-- D) entrepreneurs earn most of the income.

-- E) the income earned by capital and labor are approximately equal.
+- 49) According to the functional distribution of income, in the United States - A) capital earns most of the income. - B) labor earns most of the income. - C) land earns most of the income. - D) entrepreneurs earned most of the income. - E) the income earned by capital and labor are approximately equal.

-56) The data show that more than 60 percent of the total income earned in the United States goes to
+50) The data show that more than 60 percent of the total income earned in the United States goes to